Unpaired Optical Coherence Tomography Angiography Image Super-Resolution via Frequency-Aware Inverse-Consistency GAN: Related works

-\textbf{One-Stage} approaches commonly employed GAN and consistency loss to jointly optimize the models end-to-end~\cite{zhu2017unpaired}.
+\textit{\textbf{One-Stage}} approaches aimed to jointly optimize the models in an end-to-end manner~\cite{zhu2017unpaired}, which commonly employed GAN and consistency loss.
 For instance, a bi-cycle network was proposed to jointly generate real-world $LR$ and optimize the super-resolution model~\cite{zhao2018unsupervised}.
 However, GAN has suffered from instability in the training phase and thus is prone to introduce unexpected noises~\cite{yamaguchi2021f,khayatkhoei2022spatial}.
 To this end, several solutions were proposed.
 Some modified the architecture of the pipeline. \cite{yuan2018unsupervised} proposed a cycle-in-cycle structure using nested GANs and consistency losses. \cite{maeda2020unpaired} proposed a pseudo-supervision using corrected-clean and pseudo-clean $LR$ as intermediates between $LR$ and $HR$ images.
 Another attempt was to introduce frequency information.
 By exploiting both spatial and wavelet domains, \cite{wei2021unsupervised} resolved unpaired super-resolution via domain adaptation to tackle the gap between real and synthetic images.